-It is in fact illegal for a landlord or agent to enter their property without agreement from the tenant.
+It is in fact illegal for a landlord or agent to enter the premises without permission from the tenant.
+Ultimately, a landlord has no right of entry unless the tenant grants access or the landlord is given permission by the courts.

 The office of fair trading document oft356 reads as follows: